r00t-3xp10it/resource_files/README.md

 ![pic](http://i67.tinypic.com/2wfi88h.png)

-<blockquote>Many of the this brute force rc scripts are written to accept user inputs (setg global variables).<br />This means that users can run the resource scripts in 3 diferent ways:</blockquote>
+<blockquote>Many of the this brute force rc scripts are written to accept user inputs (setg global variables).<br />This means that users can run this resource scripts in 3 diferent ways:</blockquote>

-**Remark: If the database contains any hosts previous to this scans, then rc script will run attacks againts all hosts in db**<br />

 - execute resource script **( Default scan: 192.168.1.0/24 )**<br />